Cray-HPE/docs-csm/066-CEPH-CSI.md

     ```bash
     ncn-s001# ceph -s
     ```
-       * If it returns a connection error then assume ceph is not installed and you can re-run the cloud-init script
+       * If it returns a connection error then assume Ceph is not installed and you can re-run the cloud-init script
    3. Run the following:
     ```bash
     ncn-s001# ls /etc/cray/ceph